adhithadias/design-patterns-cplusplus/prototype/README.md

 A partially or fully initialized object that you copy (clone) and make use of it.
 You make a copy and then you subsequently use if for your own benifit.

+# Summary

+1. To implement a prototype, partially construct an object and store it somewhere
+2. Clone the prototype
+    * Implement your own deep copy functionlality; or
+    * Serialize and desieialize
+3. Customize the resulting object